 Due to COVID-19 our supply chain came to a screeching halt for a few months.
 We had no inventory of our bestselling products which meant sales dropped significantly.

 When production finally started up again, we had issues with huge shipping delays.
 What used to take 3 weeks was taking 8-10 weeks.
-On top of that, cash was tight due to dealing with low sales (no inventory), partnership legal fees and the employee theft.
+On top of that, cash was tight due to dealing with low sales (no inventory), partnership legal fees, and employee theft.

 The supply chain issues continued throughout 2020 as different parts of the system faced stress.
 All the way up to ‘shipaggedon’ over the holidays which left many online stores struggling to get gifts in time for Christmas.